-In all cases where parents can demonstrate that the child is a child of a crown servant returning from abroad or is a child of a serving member of the armed forces, the governors will consider whether to offer a place at a school even if the school has reached its official PAN.
-When making the decision whether to offer over PAN the governors will consider the circumstances of each case including,
+In all cases where an applicant is considered after national offer day of the admitting year and parents can demonstrate that the child is a child of a crown servant returning from abroad or is a child of a serving member of the armed forces, the governors will consider whether to offer a place at a school even if the school has reached its official PAN.
+When making the decision whether to offer over PAN the governors will consider the circumstances of each case including:

-If the applicant would have been offered a place had they applied on time in the admissions round of the year of entry,

-Whether there is any child on the reserve list with higher priority under the oversubscription criteria, Whether admission of a further student would prejudice the efficient education and efficient use of resources and this prejudice would be excessive,
+- If the applicant would have been offered a place had they applied on time in the admissions round of the year of entry - Whether there is any child on the reserve list with higher priority under the oversubscription criteria - Whether admission of a further student would prejudice the efficient education and efficient use of resources and this prejudice would be excessive.

 The Governors have discretion to admit above the admission number in these circumstances but they are not obliged to do so.
-If a place is refused, parents will be informed of their right of appeal10.
-Fraudulent or misleading applications As an admission authority we have the right to investigate any concerns we may have about your application and to withdraw the offer of a place if we consider there is evidence that you have made a fraudulent claim or provided misleading information, for example a false address was given which denied a place to a child with a stronger claim.
+If a place is refused, parents will be informed of their right of appeal.

+Fraudulent or misleading applications

+As an admission authority we have the right to investigate any concerns we may have about your application and to withdraw the offer of a place if we consider there is evidence that you have made a fraudulent claim or provided misleading information, for example a false address was given which denied a place to a child with a stronger claim.
 We reserve the right to check any address and other information provided so we can apply the oversubscription criteria accurately and fairly.
+If a place is withdrawn, the application will be considered afresh and you will be advised of your right of appeal if a place is refused.

-11. Admission of Children outside their Normal Age Group
+Admission of Children outside their Normal Age Group

 Parents may seek a place for their child outside their normal age group, for example if the child is gifted and talented, or has experienced problems such as ill health.
+In addition, the parents of a summer born child may choose not to send that child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group - to reception rather than year 1.
 Parents wishing to make these requests must contact their home local authority for guidance on the procedure to follow.
+Parents resident in Lincolnshire should call 01522 782030 or email schooladmissions@lincolnshire.gov.uk for advice on the procedure to follow.

 It is important for parents to note that they will have the opportunity and responsibility to provide whatever evidence they wish to support their request.
 Decisions will be made on the basis of the circumstances of each case and in the best interests of the child concerned.